Home Lifestyle Six Best Websites for Free Music Downloads

 4. Amazon

 Given the magnitude of this retailer’s website, one would not expect to receive something for free.
-And it’s incredible, but Amazon does give tens of thousands of free music.
+And it’s incredible, but Amazon does give away tens of thousands of free songs.
 You might spend hours scrolling through tracks by indie artists, classical musicians, and well-known hits.
 Don’t be put off by the checkout process; if the music you choose is free, you won’t have to pay for anything in your shopping basket!

 5. DatPiff